Purpose of this page

 - In the first half of the 20th century there was a massive

-joint land ownership in Slovakia.
-When this first generation of the
+shares of joint land ownership in Slovakia.
+When this first

-abroad many years before are still recorded as the owners.
-During
+before are still recorded as the owners.
+During W.W.II and

 - After circa 1950 most agricultural land and forests were